UIUC-iSchool-DataStories/spr2024/week01/lecture01.md

 You will be tasked with talking, creating, sharing, and discussing.<!-- .element: class="fragment" -->

 This may be tricky.
-It's our first time teaching this course over Zoom.<!-- .element: class="fragment" -->
+It's only our second time teaching this course over Zoom.<!-- .element: class="fragment" -->

 ---